amarks0/100-days-of-code/log.md

 **Today's Progress**: Went with some freeCodeCamp courses today.
 Nextjs is built on top of React, so I thought it would be nice to learn more React through their courses!

 **Thoughts**: My eyes are on the front end certificate on freeCodeCamp.
 Bootstrap/React/Redux, let's gooo

+### Day 4: March 7, 2021

+**Today's Progress**: Chugged along with more reach challenges on freeCodeCamp.
+Currently just over 50% done

+**Thoughts**: A little struggle to get started today, but we still made it!